Kronuz/Xapiand/docs/_docs/reference-guide/scripting.md

 {: .note .tip }
 **_Prefer Parameters_**<br>
 The first time Xapiand sees a new script, it compiles it and stores the compiled version in a cache.
-Compilation can be a **heavy** process, so try using _Foreign Scripts_ and _Variables_.
+Compilation can be a **heavy process**, so try using _Foreign Scripts_ and _Variables_.